YunoHost/doc/backup.md

 admin@yunohost:~#  sudo ls /home/yunohost.backup/archives/
 20151126-132533.info.json  20151126-132533.tar.gz
 ```
-By default, it backups in /home/yunohost.backup/archives/, but you can set your own directory with -o option.
+By default, it backups in `/home/yunohost.backup/archives/`, but you can set your own directory with `-o` option.
 It could be an usb key or an other mounted filesystem.

 If an app has no backup script it warns you.

 As you can see in the answer, there is 2 hooks which backup data (data_home and data_mail).
 By default, the mysql data aren't saved, because the apps should save themselves their databases.

 **Note:** `yunohost backup` is not able currently to create diff backup.
-But you can use the -r option to avoid compression and use an other backup tool to make diff backup.
+But you can use `-r` option to avoid compression and use an other backup tool to make diff backup.

 ### Restore
 To do a restore